A snapshot captures the state of your environment at a point in time. Snapshots don’t include data that's hosted on external data sources.

 don’t want to restore certain content types, exclude them before you restore.

-The options on restore are the same as the options when you take a snapshot.
-Some content types are always restored while others are optional.
+In most cases, the options on restore are the same as the options when you take a snapshot.
+Some content types are always restored, while others are optional.